TIPS AND SERVICE

 till it stops do not over tighten or you will damage the bearing surface

-them turn back one full castellation on the nut if half thru still turn
+them turn back one full castellation this should line up with the hole

 bearing and brake assembly.
 Check the Bearing Fitting and Adjustment Guide

 and Brake Adjustment Guide from the relevant manufacturer for detailed

 instructions on adjusting bearings and brakes for best results.

 4. Check and confirm that the nuts on the axle retaining